Politico-media complex: Television and politics around the world

 In the “Dramas of Nationhood: The Politics of Television in Egypt,” Lila Abu-Lughod suggested that a nation's television should be studied to answer larger questions about the culture, power, and modern self-fashioning of that nation.
 Abu-Lughod focuses on Egypt and investigates the elements of developmentalist ideology and the dreams of national progress that dominated Egyptian television in the past.
 She analyzed the nation's television broadcasts and highlighted the attempt to depict the authentic national culture and the intentional strategies for fighting religious extremism.

 Abu-Lughod discovered that the main cultural form that binds Egypt together is television serials.
 They are melodramatic programs akin to American soap operas but more closely tied to political and social issues than their Western counterparts.
 Their contents reflect the changing dynamics of Islam, gender relations, and everyday life in the Middle Eastern nation of Egypt, while at the same time trying to influence and direct these changes.

 Another group who studied the impact of television on politics included Holli Semetko and Patti Valkenburg.
 In their studies, they analyzed the framing of press and television news in European politics.
 For reader clarification, they provided the best working definitions of news frames as defined from a wide range of sources.
 News frames are "conceptual tools which media and individuals rely on to convey, interpret and evaluate information", which set the parameters "in which citizens discuss public events" and are in a mode of "persistent selection, emphasis, and exclusion".
 Framing is selecting "some aspects of a perceived reality" to enhance their salience "in such a way as to promote a particular problem definition, causal interpretation, moral evaluation, and/or treatment recommendation".
-Frames help audiences "locate, perceive, identify, and label" the flow of information around them (Goffman, 1974, p.
-21) and to "narrow the available political alternatives."
+Frames help audiences "locate, perceive, identify, and label" the flow of information around them and to "narrow the available political alternatives."

-News frames utilize the framing effect, or when relevant attributes of a message – such as its organization, content, or structure – make particular thoughts applicable, resulting in their activation and use in evaluations.
+News frames utilize the framing effect, or when relevant attributes of a message – such as its organization, content, or structure – make "particular thoughts applicable, resulting in their activation and use in evaluations."
 The framing effect has shown to have large effects on people's perceptions and has also been shown to shape public perceptions of political issues or institutions.

 Like agenda-setting research, framing analysis focuses on the relationship between public policy issues in the news and the public perceptions of these issues.
 However, framing analysis "expands beyond agenda-setting research into what people talk or think about by examining how they think and talk about issues in the news."
 The results of Semetko and Valkenburg's research indicate that the attribution of responsibility frame was most commonly employed by the news, which focuses on making viewers feel a sense of obligation to perform whatever duties are attached to the given role and feel a sense of moral accountability for not taking on the role.